27 Facts About Prince William That You Never Knew

 Kate's bridal bouquet was a testament to her love for William.

-The duchess-to-be’s wedding bouquet was a lovely mixture of white flowers, which included lily of the valley, hyacinth, myrtle, and sweet Williams.
+Kate Middleton's wedding bouquet was a lovely mixture of white flowers, which included lily of the valley, hyacinth, myrtle, and sweet William.

 William looked dashing in his uniform of the Irish Guards on his wedding day, but he was concerned about becoming too warm and sweating under the glaringly hot lights of the television cameras, so he requested custom sweat pads be sewn into his jacket so he wouldn't be seen perspiring.